-Find ragi roti recipe method 1 below
+Ragi rotti recipe – method 1 below

 ingredients needed: 1 cup ragi flour, 1/4 tsp. cumin, 1 very small onion chopped, 1 green chili chopped, 1 tsp coconut (optional), coriander leaves, salt and water as needed.

 2. Add water as needed and make a soft dough that is spreadable.

-2. Make 5 equal sized balls.
+3. Make 5 equal sized balls.
 Place a ball of dough on the pan, grease your fingers or moisten them by dipping in a bowl of water.
 Spread the dough gently to a thin roti.

-3. Place it on the stove and cook covered until you see the color of the roti changes to a darker shade.
+4. Place it on the stove and cook covered until you see the color of the roti changes to a darker shade.

-4. you will need 2 pans or tawas or there will be a waiting time until the tawa cools.
+You will need 2 pans or tawas or there will be a waiting time until the tawa cools.
 To make the next roti either make it on another tawa or wait till the tawa cools.
 If you try to make the roti on the hot tawa, it will not spread.